-Jody has made a career in broadcast journalism both in front of the camera as a foreign correspondent and behind it as a producer and camera operator/video editor.
-While working in Istanbul Turkey as a foreign correspondent Jody directed/wrote and produced factual films for the likes of Aljazeera and Metropolis TV in the Netherlands and produced hundreds of news reports for international broadcasters.
-After returning to the UK she undertook an MA at City University in creative writing where she was awarded the CWA Debut Dagger and recognised as a promising new author in the crime writing world.
-But visual story telling called her back so Jody completed a screenwriting course at City Lit and has been writing screenplays ever since.
-Being a female writer-director Jody brings a female gaze to an industry that is dominated by men.
-When not writing creatively Jody works as a news editor on the BBC Newsdesk in London.
+Jody Sabral has made a career in broadcast journalism both in front of the camera as a foreign correspondent and behind it as a producer/camera operator/video-editor.
+While working in Istanbul as a foreign correspondent Jody directed/wrote and produced investigative factual films for Aljazeera’s People and Power, and Metropolis TV (VPRO Netherlands), and produced hundreds of news reports for international broadcasters.
+After returning to the UK she undertook an MA at City University in creative writing where she was awarded the CWA Debut Dagger (2014) and recognised as a promising new author in the crime writing world.
+Her third novel I NEVER LIE became a best-seller on the Amazon US digital chart.
+Visual story-telling is her passion and she completed a screenwriting course at City Lit and a directing course at Raindance Film School in London.
+Narrative filmmaking kind of fell into place after that.

 WE – Jody’s third short film was made during lockdown 2020 and screened at the Pan African Film Festival (ACADEMY qualifying) in LA 2021 as part of the official selection.

 HELPLINE – Jody’s second short film made in June 2019 was selected for the Beverley Hills Festival and Carmarthen Bay (BAFTA qualifying) in 2020.